 Facial injuries occur when a cyclist is thrown from the bicycle and hits their face on the pavement or ground.
 Scarring and significant disfigurement can occur from these injuries.
 Additionally, the cyclist may suffer damage to their teeth or jaw.

 Neck injuries are some of the most common injuries to result from a bicycle accident.
 The neck is vulnerable to the forces in an accident.
 Trauma to the neck can range from soreness and stiffness to serious damage to the neck and spine.
 Paralysis can result from severe neck injuries.

-Damage to the head and brain are serious injuries often resulting from bicycle crashes.
-Wearing a helmet can all but eliminate these injuries, except in extremely serious crashes.
-Brain trauma can result in headaches, loss of motor control, difficulty forming memories, confusion, and a lack of ability to perform basic tasks and personal hygiene.
+Damage to the head and brain can result from bicycle crashes.
+Wearing a helmet can help mitigate these injuries, except in extremely serious crashes.
+Brain trauma can result in:

-If you or a loved one has been injured in a bicycling accident, you’ll need the guidance of an experienced Nassau County bicycle accident attorney to help you determine the potential for a personal injury claim.
-The attorneys at Rosenberg & Gluck, LLP have decades of experience handling bicycling accident cases throughout New York.
-Our firm has been in practice since 1983 and we are dedicated to staying current with the quickly changing laws and regulations that govern motorists and bicyclists.
+The attorneys at Rosenberg & Gluck, L.L.P. have decades of experience handling injury cases throughout New York.
+Our firm has been practicing since 1983, and we are dedicated to staying current with the laws and regulations that govern injury cases.

 To begin your free case review, dial (516) 451-7900.
 We assist clients in both English and Spanish.